 Instead of using “true cinnamon” supplements, you’re better off consuming cinnamon in your normal diet by adding it to meals and beverages.

 Like cayenne, ginger contains salicylate, a chemical that has been studied for its ability to prevent thrombosis.
-Studies indicate that salicylate induces moderate anticoagulation and may prevent venous thrombosis without causing bleeding complications.
+Animal studies indicate that salicylate induces moderate anticoagulation and may prevent venous thrombosis without causing bleeding complications.

 There is research cautioning users who combine oral ginger supplements and warfarin, however.
 Although the data on this was deemed insufficient, be sure to discuss this with your health care professional before combining treatments.

-Consuming garlic daily may be useful for preventing thrombosis.
+Consuming garlic, especially raw garlic, daily may be useful for preventing thrombosis.
 Studies suggest that garlic works as an anticoagulant.

 One study evaluated the safety of using garlic extract with warfarin, a commonly prescribed blood thinner.
 Researchers found that garlic extract is relatively safe and poses no serious risk for patients on warfarin or oral anticoagulation therapy, as long as they are being monitored by health care professional.